-Each Lease Agreement that you make or undertake will be unique since there are, generally, no standardized commercial Leases.
 Terms to include are the amount of the rent, the length of the Lease, who is responsible for paying the utility bills, property restrictions, waivers, and maintenance obligations.
 These terms are also intensely negotiated.

 There should also be a provision that outlines any key specifics for the unique nature of the Tenant.
 Sometimes the most contested issues are those related to the business mix and can entail negotiations with other Tenants within a commercial property.

 If you are a Landlord or Tenant and you need assistance discussing the leasing process, Vlodaver Law Offices, LLC can help you.
 We can draft contracts, help ensure enforcement, and even negotiate Lease terms on your behalf.
 Over the years, we have also gained experience working with commercial property brokers to sign amicable Lease Agreements for both parties.
 Whatever your need, contact us for a free consultation.